 Is posting donated jewellery safe?

 Yes.
 Items are sent by Royal Mail Special Delivery Guaranteed, which is tracked and signed for.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask before committing to anything?